-With recording, editing, mixing and mastering at the core, this course will give you the opportunity to further develop your critical ear, learn how to produce work to the highest commercial standards and achieve your goals as a professional mixing or mastering engineer.
+With recording, editing, mixing and mastering at the core, this evening-based course will give you the opportunity to further develop your critical ear, learn how to produce work to the highest commercial standards and achieve your goals as a professional mixing or mastering engineer.

 Moving beyond digital recording and processes, you will have the opportunity to learn the process of live recording and transferring digital recordings to tape.
-Working with our Studer tape machine, you will develop the confidence to work with audio paths and levels, as well as stripping tape and syncing Pro Tools.
+Working with our Studer tape machine, you will develop the confidence to work with audio paths and levels, as well as striping tape and syncing to Pro Tools.

 To help you develop your skills even further, you will gain a thorough understanding of how to build your brand and business as a freelance engineer, as well as receive in-depth sessions on licensing, sync, distribution and more.

 If you have any questions about our Studio Production and Mastering course or if you would like more information on how to apply, please contact our admissions team on 0161 276 2100 or firstname.lastname@example.org.

 Our Open Days are a great opportunity to see our music studios and facilities, meet our tutors and get a feel for what life as a Spirit Studios student is like.

 This topic takes you beyond the basics of EQ.
 You will learn the importance of considering a sound's role in the mix before making any creative decisions and how all EQ adjustments need to be made in the context of the mix.
 You will also examine how the genre of a track should be taken into account when it comes to treatment of individual components of the whole mix.